nba-emu/NanoBoyAdvance/README.md

 Download NanoBoyAdvance from the [releases page](https://github.com/nba-emu/NanoBoyAdvance/releases) (or get a [nightly build](https://nightly.link/nba-emu/NanoBoyAdvance/workflows/build/master)).

 Upon loading a ROM for the first time you will be prompted to assign the Game Boy Advance BIOS file.
-You can [dump](https://github.com/mgba-emu/bios-dump/tree/master/src) it from a real console or use an [unofficial BIOS](https://github.com/Nebuleon/ReGBA/blob/master/bios/gba_bios.bin).
+You can [dump](https://github.com/mgba-emu/bios-dump/tree/master/src) it from a real console (accurate) or use an [unofficial BIOS](https://github.com/Nebuleon/ReGBA/blob/master/bios/gba_bios.bin) (less accurate).
-Using an official BIOS dump is more accurate.

 ## Compiling